aketza-ayo/java8-ocp-study-notes/#_10 - JDBC.md

 Probably the easiest chapter in the book.
 Took me around 30 min to answer the questions.

 ![Review questions chapter ten](img/testChapterTen.png)

+- The Driver, Connection, Statement and ResultSet interfaces are part of the JDK.The concrete DriverManager is also part of the JDK.
+The implementation of Driver and Statement are part of the Database-specific jars
+- The JDBC URL has three parts: jdbc string, the second is the vendor/product name like mysql, oracle… The third part is the database specific, but includes database name.
+The location such as IP address and port are optional.
+- The JDBC URL the parts are separated by single colon and the first part is always jdbc
+- A connection is created using a static method on DriverManager.
+It does not use a constructor
+- When a statement is requested with an unsupported mode, the JDBC driver will downgrade.
+And no exception is thrown
+- The JDBC resources should be closed in the reverse other that were created that is ResultSet, Statement and Connection
+- A statement automatically closes the open result set when another sql statement is run.
+- ResultSet columns are indexed with 1 not 0.
+- Most of the ResultSet methods return a boolean apart from beforeFirst() and afterLast() of which are void